PHACDataHub/cpho-phase2/k8s/README.md

 # Ephemeral Environments

-Ephemeral environments for the Django server and PostgreSQL database are implemented using kustomize and Flux.
+Ephemeral environments for the Django server and PostgreSQL database i.e, `server` namespace are implemented using kustomize and Flux.
 The `./k8s/server` directory is organized into [kustomize bases and overlays](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/#bases-and-overlays).
-The overlays are further divided into `prod` and `ephemeral` directories that contain the kubernetes configurations for production and ephemeral environments respectively.
+The overlays are further divided into `prod` and `ephemeral` directories that contain kubernetes configurations for production and ephemeral environments respectively.

 The `prod` directory syncs (as per the configuration [here](https://github.com/PHACDataHub/cpho-phase2/blob/prod/k8s/server/overlays/prod/sync.yaml)) against the `prod` branch of the repository and serves traffic at `hopic-sdpac.phac-aspc.alpha.canada.ca`.
 On the other hand, the `ephemeral` directory syncs (as per the configuration(s) [here](https://github.com/PHACDataHub/cpho-phase2/tree/prod/k8s/server/ephemeral-instances)) against any branch that is configured to use ephemeral environments and serves traffic at `*.dev.hopic-sdpac.phac-aspc.alpha.canada.ca`, where `*` is replaced by the github branch name that the environment is built from.